A topic from the subject of Titration in Chemistry.

 1. Calculate the mass of solute required: Determine the desired concentration of the solution and the molecular weight of the solute.
 Calculate the mass of solute needed using the formula:

-2. Mass of solute = (Desired concentration × Volume of solution) / Molecular weight
+Mass of solute = (Desired concentration × Volume of solution × Molecular weight) / 1000

-3. Prepare the solution: Using an analytical balance, weigh the calculated mass of solute into a clean volumetric flask.
+2. Weigh the solute: Using an analytical balance, accurately weigh the calculated mass of solute into a clean, dry weighing boat or beaker.

-4. Dissolve the solute: Add a small amount of distilled water to the flask and swirl to dissolve the solute.
-Continue adding water gradually until the solute is completely dissolved.
+4. Dissolve the solute: Add a small amount of distilled water to the flask and swirl gently to dissolve the solute.
+Ensure all the solute is dissolved before proceeding.

-8. Label the flask: Label the volumetric flask with the name of the solution, its concentration, and the date prepared.
+7. Label the flask: Label the volumetric flask with the name of the solution, its concentration, the date prepared, and your initials.

 Key Procedures